Where is Into The Woods going to take place?

 What is primitive camping?

-Primitive camping for Into the Woods is included in the purchase price of each general admission ticket.
 Primitive camping is conveniently located within 100 yards of the mainstage gates and extends throughout the festival grounds.
 A designated Quiet Camping area will also be provided.
 Upon Friday arrival primitive campers will take the 4-mile trek “into the Woods” with their vehicle to a designated drop zone at the festival site.
 Primitive campers will unload their gear and pick a campsite.
 Once unloaded the driver and vehicle will return to the parking area at the front of the property and then return to the festival site on the provided shuttle.
 Saturday Load-In will have designated hours so that we keep the festival grounds as car free and safe as possible throughout the weekend.

 What is your refund policy?